RetroStack/TRS-80-Model-I-Jap50-E1/README.md

 ## Contributions

-A big thanks to Leslie Ayling, who has taken photographs of his original Jap-50 board, making this project even possible to reverse engineer.
+A big thank you to *Howard Bowe* for donating the Japanese Model 1 (Jap-20), and to *Leslie Ayling* for providing detailed photographs of his original Jap-50 board.
+Their contributions made it possible to reverse engineer and create such a detailed and accurate replica.

 ## Main TRS-80 Model 1 Repository